xenia1270/DH150/Assignment 6/README.md

 - Second screen: It would be better to add a section that allows the user to enter detailed description of symptoms
 - Fifth screen: Should allow the user to leave message to the doctor before the meeting
 - Sixth screen: The user was kind of confused when to use the link
-- Seventh screen: The user was curious whether the meeting will be recored
+- Seventh screen: The user was curious whether the meeting will be recorded

 ![](https://github.com/xenia1270/DH150/blob/master/Assignment%206/IMG_0309.JPG)
 Note: